abhidtu2014/city-aqi/README.md

 ### Features Built (~ 10-12 hrs)
-- **Metro cities AQI Overview Component**: Provides Quick look into live Data
+- **Metro cities AQI Overview Component**: Provides Quick look into live Data of Metropolian cities.
-- **Tabular AQI Data View**: Provides Most Recent Data i.e Filterable by category and Sortable by AQI
+- **Tabular AQI Data View**: Provides Most Recent Data of all cities i.e Filterable by Category and Sortable by AQI value.
-- **City AQI Comparsion View**: Provides Comparsion of Historical Data Injected into graph (no limit on cities selection)
+- **City AQI Comparsion View**: Provides Comparsion of Historical Data Injected into graph (no limit on cities selection) with pre-built timeline selector and range selector.
 - **Word Cloud View**: Provides Most recent City AQI Data into word cloud where each word will carry weight according to its AQI value
-- **Responsive Design and Layout design**: Used Grids and flex to make it Highly responsive, works well in md to xl, can be used in sm too with few limitations.
+- **Responsive Design**: Used Grids and flex to make it Highly responsive, works well with all Device Screen types from *SM* to *XL*.
+- **Data Archival**: Data gets Automatically archived after 5 hours of active session.

-## R&D and Optimizations (~ 7-8 hrs)
+## R&D and Optimizations (~ 5 hrs)
-- Preloaded link tags
+- Preloaded link tags.
-- Avoided inline styles
+- Avoided inline styles to avoid layout shifts.
-- Used Hash map to insert into array for O(1) Insertion
+- Used Hash map for O(1) Insertion.
 - Avoided cloneDeep from lodash where it should have been, instead used Object.assign() for objects and spread Operators for shallow copying for State Mutation.
 - Used Computed Properties from Vue Component Instead of getter methods as they cache values based on their Reactive Dependencies.